 - It has changed to a different texture as before

-Consider a patch test
+Do a patch test before using expired products

 If you’re still unsure whether you should continue using a product after reading the tips above, there’s still one thing you can do: a patch test.